People

 Research interests

-History of Psychoanalysis, Psychology and Psychological Practices
+History of Psychology, Psychoanalysis, and Psychological Practices

 Open to supervise

-Epistemology of Psychoanalysis, Psychology and Psychological Practices
+Philosophy of Psychology, Psychoanalysis, and Psychological Practices

 Open to supervise